 Arcibasilica di San Giovanni in Laterano (Archbasilica of Saint John in the Lateran), Rome

-Saint John's Archbasilica, not Saint Peter's Basilica, holds the distinction of being highest-ranking basilica in the world.
+Saint John's, not Saint Peter's, holds the distinction of being highest-ranking basilica in the world.
 Founded in 324, it is the oldest public church in the city of Rome, and the oldest basilica of the Western world.

-Emperor Constantine commissioned the construction of this grand church, predating the establishment of Saint Peter's, making it the primary ecclesiastical seat of the Bishop of Rome, also known as the Pope.
+Emperor Constantine commissioned the construction of this grand structure, predating the establishment of Saint Peter's, making it the primary ecclesiastical seat of the Pope.
 Throughout its history, the edifice has faced challenges such as vandalism, earthquakes, and fires, leading to extensive restorations in the 16th and 17th centuries.
 Notably, the interior was artfully designed by the renowned Baroque genius Borromini.
-Standing tall on the impressive facade are colossal statues representing the 12 apostles, Christ, John the Baptist, and the Virgin Mary.
+Standing tall on the impressive facade are colossal statues representing the Twelve Apostles, Christ, John the Baptist, and the Virgin Mary.

 Just around the corner, Emperor Constantine's octagonal baptistery stands as one of Rome's oldest Christian structures.
-Despite multiple restorations, a 17th-century redecoration, and even a car bombing in 1993 associated with the Mafia, the baptistery has preserved its ancient form, serving as a testament to its enduring significance.
+Despite multiple restorations, a 17th-century redecoration, and even a car bombing in 1993 associated with the Mafia, this baptistery has preserved its ancient form.

 Arcibasilica di San Giovanni in Laterano (Archbasilica of Saint John in the Lateran) on Map